How to Fix Bubbles in Drywall Tape: A Comprehensive Guide

 How Can You Fix Bubbles in Drywall Tape Resulting from Installation Errors?

 2. Poor Tape Embedding: Failing to embed the tape properly can trap air pockets.
-Use a drywall knife to press the tape firmly into the compound, removing excess mud.
+Use a drywall knife to press the tape firmly into the compound, removing any excess mud.

-To remedy existing bubbles, follow these steps:
+To address existing bubbles, follow these steps:

 1. Identify the Bubbles: Gently press along the tape to find air pockets.